critsmet/apostrophe-front-end/README.md

 The `src` folder includes one main folders: `components`, which organizes the bulk of the app's logic and content, and `store`, which organizes the Redux logic responsible for the app's state management. `index.js` handles how the app is mounted into the `index.html` file in the top-level folder.

 Each sub-folder in `components` is, *surprise*, divided into the main components of the app.
-Files within each sub-folder that end with the term 'Mod' contain the Redux logic for the respective component.
+The file within each sub-folder that ends with the term 'Mod' contains the Redux logic for that respective component.
 The majority of fetch requests occur in here.
 Files that end with `Container` house the highest-level responsibilitty for each component, and demonstrate the context for which other sub-components might be rendered within.
 Sub-component files end with a descriptive tag of their responsibility.
 For instance: `NavSearch.js` is a component that is responsible for the search feature within the app, and is invoked inside `NavContainer.js`.

 ## Components